Last Updated on June 4, 2023 by Dave Farquhar

 Choosing a replacement outlet

-Also, I don’t recommend you buy the 43-cent outlet.
-The 43-center is fine for behind your entertainment center or your dresser.
-It’s not going to hold up well under vacuum cleaner loads.
-I use the $2 outlet in the high traffic areas.
+Also, I don’t recommend you buy the 75-cent outlet.
+The 75-center is OK for seldom-used outlets.
+But it’s not going to hold up well under vacuum cleaner loads.
+If you want to be safe, buy the commercial grade outlets that cost around $2.50 each.
+I use commercial grade outlets in the high traffic areas.
 That way I know it will last a while, and I won’t be replacing it again in a year or two.
 I’ve replaced enough outlets that I’m pretty good at it now, but it’s not something I enjoy.
+If you’re new to wiring outlets or you don’t like wiring them either, you might consider the Leviton Decora Edge outlet, which costs around $3.50 and has push-in connectors with levers to secure the wires.
+You can wire one in about one minute.

 If the cover plate is broken, buy a new cover plate too.
 Unbreakable cover plates aren’t actually impossible to break, but they are much less brittle than traditional cover plates.
 I try to buy oversized unbreakable cover plates when I can.
 That way if there are any dings or bad paint right around the outlet, it covers it.